Don't be a square. Get circular.

 Reuse is one way of making sure our stuff lives on to do good.
-But are there other ways to give your stuff a chance of a new start?
+But are there other ways to make an impact?
 Yes babes, thanks for asking.

-Buy well made stuff once.
 Just say no to stuff you don’t love and that doesn’t love you back.
 Shop the classics, the simple and well-made stuff.
-Choose the Paris of the Blender world, and not the Paris Hilton.
-You’ll thank us.
+Choose the Paris of the Blender world, not the Paris Hilton.

 Find multiple functions for your stuff.
-Buy second hand first.
+Buy secondhand first.
 Sell your gear, give it away, donate it.
 Use a tool share, a car share, a house share (if you’re feeling brave).
 Sharing is caring and it's good for you, and your community.

 This is the last resort people, the last.
 It does mean your stuff has a chance of living on, if only as a reimagined version of itself.
-Understand what goes where and become a king of this recycling thing.
+Understand what goes where and become a king or queen of this recycling thing.